 That amount of light that hits the sensor is controlled by 3 variables.

-Each of these three exposure variables is explained in more detail below.
+Have fun with this.
+Adopt the curiosity of a child and make it playful to experiment without any caution.
+Each of the three exposure variables is explained in more detail below.

 You can set your camera to automatically set all of these for you.
 In most cameras it may be called "Auto" or "P" for Program.
 However, if you want to become a better photographer, a basic understanding of the three elements that effect your picture exposure will help.